How to Install Nginx on Fedora 22

 Verified and Tested 05/20/15

-In this How-To, we will walk you through the Nginx install on your Fedora 22 Server.
-Nginx is a HTTP and reverse proxy server and mail proxy server.
-It is used on many prominent sites such as Netflix and WordPress.
+We will walk you through the Nginx install on your Fedora 22 Server in this How-To.
+Nginx is an HTTP and reverse proxy server and mail proxy server.
+It is used on many well-known sites such as Netflix and WordPress.

 A cloud server with Fedora 22 already installed.
 If you do not have a server already, you can spin up a virtual private server in under 30 seconds.

 To get started, log into your Fedora 22 via SSH or the VNC Console in cloud.atlantic.net.
 Atlantic.Net Cloud servers are set up as minimal installations to avoid having unnecessary packages from being installed and never used.
 Because of this, let’s make sure that your server is fully up-to-date.